 - If you want to visualize how much closet space you’ll have in your new place, take the measurements of the closet at your new place and then using tape, section off that same area in an existing closet in your house so that you can get used to the space and see what items will fit inside.

-Market value of your possessions
+4. Understand the market value of your possessions

 - Recognize that you’re not going to get very much for many of your possessions.
 Many items are not rare, not valuable in a market sense.
 They are valuable to family and friends so give things to them and take some favourite things with you like your china cabinet.
 One thing you can’t do is separate a man from his desk so take it too!